-This delicious Moroccan chicken stew is made with nutrient-dense spinach, warm spices, sweet raisins, and sun-dried tomatoes, bringing together bold flavours and heartiness in one dish.
-This healthy stew delicious on its own with some flatbread or can be served with rice, couscous, quinoa or cauliflower rice.
+This delicious Moroccan chicken stew is made with spinach, warm spices, sweet raisins, and sun-dried tomatoes, bringing together bold flavors and heartiness in one dish.
+This healthy stew is delicious on its own with some flatbread or can be served with rice, couscous, quinoa or cauliflower rice.

-While travelling in the camper van, we’ve been meeting a lot of people and exchanged our favourite recipes.
+While travelling in the camper van a few years back, we met a lot of people and exchanged our favorite recipes.
 One of the most passed-around recipes ended up being a plant-based Moroccan chickpea stew.
 I love Moroccan cuisine and have made this with chickpeas many times but decided to try a chicken version instead.

-I also added a few more veggies, so that the stew could be a stand-alone meal.
+For this stew, I also added a few more veggies, so that it could be a stand-alone meal.
 You can, however, serve it over cauliflower rice, rice, quinoa, couscous and or extra vegetables.

 This Moroccan chicken stew with spinach, raisins and sun-dried tomatoes is gluten-free, paleo and Whole30 friendly.
 I hope you like it as much as I do and it keeps getting passed down to your friends and family.